elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->

 The `process.ppid` is populated in many data producers.
-Migrating to `process.parent.id` will take coordination before removing the field from ECS entirely.
+Migrating to `process.parent.pid` will take coordination before removing the field from ECS entirely.

 Field aliases might be of some use to alleviate some pain during the migration for any aggregations or visualizations relying on `process.ppid`: